Client Name: Turner Construction Company

-MDC® was retained by counsel for Turner Construction to assist in the evaluation and defense of a $60 million claim involving $14M in alleged remedial work and $23M in delay damages.
-MDC® also assisted in prosecuting Turner’s counterclaim of $20M for the $8.6M balance due on the construction contract, plus damages.
+MDC Systems® was retained by counsel for Turner Construction to assist in the evaluation and defense of a $60 million claim involving $14M in alleged remedial work and $23M in delay damages.
+MDC Systems® also assisted in prosecuting Turner’s counterclaim of $20M for the $8.6M balance due on the construction contract, plus damages.

 The Prudential Plaza building is a 64-story office and retail project in downtown Chicago with an approximate construction cost of $125M.
 Construction started in April 1978, with completion scheduled at the end of 1989.
 Due to various delays, the project was not finished until June 1990 after the commercial real estate market had collapsed.

 The owner/developer sued Turner for $60M in damages, including lost rents from prospective clients and alleged remedial costs.
 Turner claimed that the owner/developer improperly denied time extensions for force majeure events and owner-generated change orders to shift to Turner the losses associated with a poorly timed project.

 MDC Systems® assisted Turner and its counsel in properly assessing the project delays and in refuting the analysis by the owner’s delay expert.
 Evaluating an early report by the owner’s scheduling consultant, MDC Systems® demonstrated that the report actually showed that most of the delays were the responsibility of the owner or its architect.
 At trial, a block of time model was used to demonstrate delay.
 For every delay request, a block was inserted into a model of the building that represented the 34-month original construction time.
 The model was extended for every block inserted to illustrate the additional time to which Turner was entitled.